alexandreLamarre/otelcol-bpf/receiver/pprofreceiver/README.md

 | Distributions | [bpf] |
 | License | Apache 2 |

+## Integrations

+Exports to the [pprof-server](https://github.com/alexandreLamarre/pprof-server) backend that stores, aggregates and visualizes pprof profiles.

 ## Special Thanks

 This project is only made possible due to the awesome work of [OpenTelemetry](https://github.com/open-telemetry) & [Pprof](https://github.com/google/pprof)